openmobilehub/omh-core/CONTRIBUTING.md

 4. Bump the version, create a Git tag and commit the changes
 5. Push the version bump commit: `git push`
 6. Push the Git tag: `git push --tags`

+# Governance

+For details on our project's governance model and how decisions are made, please see our [Governance Policy](https://github.com/openmobilehub/admin/blob/main/GOVERNANCE.md).